ai-atoms/milady-docs/readme.md

 ## Contents

-This repository hosts the documentation of the Milady software package.
+This repository hosts the documentation of the `Milady 2.0` software package.

 ## Local build instructions